iortcw/iortcw/MP/rend2-readme.txt

 I'd like to take this part of the readme to thank the numerous people who contributed thoughts, ideas, and whole swaths of code to this project.

-  - Id Software, for creating Quake 3 and releasing its source code under a GPL license, without which this project would not be possible.
+  - Id Software, for creating RTCW and releasing its source code under a GPL license, without which this project would not be possible.

   - Zachary 'Zakk' Slater, Thilo Schulz, Tim Angus, and the rest of the